 In most cases, anesthesia is not required for bonding treatment.

-Although extremely affordable, there are a few note-worthy disadvantages to dental bonding.
-Dental bonding is quite hard but does wear down over time and the procedure will typically need to be redone.
-How long dental bonding actually lasts depends on the bonding thickness and your oral habits such as tooth grinding, biting your nails, chewing hard foods, etc. Another minor disadvantage to dental bonding is that it can be stained with tea, coffee, cigarette smoke, etc., just like your normal teeth.
-Porcelain veneers and porcelain crowns are a much better and permanent solution to treating many of the same problems that can be treated with dental bonding.
+Although bonding is highly affordable, there are a few significant limitations to dental bonding.
+Dental bonding is durable but, the bonding will wear down eventually.
+How long dental bonding lasts depends on the bonding thickness and your oral habits, such as tooth grinding, biting your nails, chewing hard foods, etc. Another minor bother with dental bonding is that tea, coffee, cigarette smoke, etc., can stain just like natural teeth.

 Book a consultation to find out if dental bonding is suitable for your goals.